 The “world’s smallest volcano” has been used to store meals and dispose of dead bodies.

-The name is from nahuatl language and means “clay pot” or “place to keep”.
+The name Cuexcomate is from Nahuatl language and means “clay pot” or “place to keep”.

 The crater of Cuexcomate is an empty cone of an extinct geyser.
 Cuexcomate is an inactive geyser in Puebla city, Puebla state, Mexico.
 The sinter cone that the geyser built up around its vent is 13 metres (43 ft) tall and has a diameter of 23 metres (75 ft).
 A central crater within the cone is up to 8 metres (26 ft) wide and 17 metres (56 ft) deep (extending 4 metres (13 ft) below ground level).